supercowz/flask-vue3-mariadb-docker/README.md

 # Overview
-A starter project for a basic web application.
+A starter project for a basic web application with a user login and registration system and basic styling.

 Vue3 frontend with a Flask API backend with a MariaDB.

+For CSS styling, there is a lightweight boilerplate I use called [Skeleton](http://getskeleton.com/)

 Everything is dockerized and ready for production.